 Left-arm orthodox spin

-A left-arm orthodox spin or slow left-arm orthodox spin bowling is a type of ball rotation technique serving with the left hand when the bowler spins the projectile with his fingers from right to left (if viewed from the point of view of the server).
+A left-arm orthodox spin is a type of ball rotation technique serving with the left hand when the bowler spins the projectile with his fingers from right to left (if viewed from the point of view of the server).

 Left-arm orthodox spin: about spin bowling type

 The left-arm orthodox refers to the category of attacking techniques.
-Players using this service technique are trying to create all conditions for the ball to drift in the air, becoming an obstacle to hit a right-handed batsman.
-The basic pitch for the left-arm orthodox spin is the left-arm spinner.
+Players using this service technique are trying to create all conditions for the ball to drift in the air, becoming an obstacle for the right-handed batsman to hit.

-The main variations of the left-arm orthodox spin serve are considered topspinner (turns less and bounces higher), the arm ball or floater (does not turn and drifts in the direction of the right-handed bowler), as well as the doosra version of the left-arm spinner with a turn in the opposite direction.
+The main variations of the left-arm orthodox spin serve are considered topspinner (turns less and bounces higher), the arm ball or floater (does not turn and drifts towards the right-handed bowler), as well as the doosra version of the left-arm spinner with a turn in the opposite direction.

 Notable left-arm orthodox spin bowlers